REDA-MAH/RedaForce/README.md

 # RedaForce

-> **A browser-driven authentication testing framework for Dahua web interfaces, built at age 15 after discovering the limitations of traditional tools such as Hydra during home laboratory security research.**
+> **A browser-driven authentication testing framework for Dahua web interfaces, built after discovering the limitations of traditional tools such as Hydra during home laboratory security research.**

 ## Overview